 Now that your title and chart are in place inside this insight, it makes sense to add some statistics to provide some context to the chart on display.
 Select the plus icon from the bottom left of your insight card and choose Statistics from the menu list.
-Then, selecting Competitiveness will add a table displaying the summary statistics for the Competitiveness variable.
+Then, selecting Coachability will add a table displaying the summary statistics for the Coachability variable.
 The first row in this table represents every employee in your data.
 The second row, highlighted by a blue bar, represents the values inside your selection.

 Save your changes!

 Your insights are looking good although it makes sense to change the order of them so that when you come to present or share your findings, you start from the right place.
 To reorder insight cards, select the Filmstrip View icon from the top of your Insights panel.
 This brings up a sidebar showing your insight cards in sequence.